31-DM/31-DM.github.io/assets/Work/School/Undergrad/Projects/OM/SelectedWorks/BBQ-Delivery/README.md

 ## Barbecue Sauce Delivery – Transportation Cost Minimization

-This project explores a classic transportation optimization problem
+This project explores a classic transportation optimization problem:

 As the founder of “the best barbecue sauce on earth,” you must deliver bottles from your production plants to distributors across the country.
-With varying shipping costs and supply/demand constraints, the objective is to find a cost-minimizing delivery plan that fulfills every order exactly while respecting stock limits
+With varying shipping costs and supply/demand constraints, the objective is to find a cost-minimizing delivery plan that fulfills every order exactly while respecting stock limits.

 ### Problem Details
 - 4 plant locations with limited stock: